loperntu/asialex2015/index.md

 ### Lexicalization and Language Change

 - Language in use is a dynamically developing system adapting to its ever-changing social environment.

-- Language change: phenomenon or epiphenomenon (of a static capacity, Lehmann 1993:320)?
+- 'The diachronic, gradual and individual process by means of which novel lexemes and lexical units become a permanent addition to the lexicon of speakers and the language community is labeled **establishment** (Schmid, 2011).

-- Lexicalization: the process by which new items that are considered 'lexical' come into being (Brinton and Traugot, 2005)
+- The process of establishment has been studied in terms of *lexicalization* (the process by which new items that are considered 'lexical' come into being) (Brinton and Traugot, 2005) and *institutionalization* (from socio-pragmatic perspective) (Lipka, 1977).
   - __adoption into the lexicon__
   - __falling outside the productive rules of grammar__